 Apple Valley criminal defense attorney James Blumberg is a former prosecutor who understands how these cases are handled and uses that knowledge to get the most favorable outcomes for alleged offenders throughout Dakota County, Carver County, Anoka County, Washington County, Scott County, Ramsey County, and Hennepin County.
 Call (952) 431-7758 or complete an online contact form right now to have out lawyer review your case during a free consultation.

-Overview of Marijuana Possession in a Motor Vehicle in Minnesota
+- Additional Charges Related to Marijuana Possession in a Motor Vehicle in Apple Valley

 Subdivision 3 of Minnesota Statute § 152.027 establishes that an owner of a private motor vehicle or the driver of a motor vehicle if the owner is not present who possesses or knowingly keeps or allows more than 1.4 grams of marijuana to be kept within the area of the vehicle normally occupied by the driver or passengers can be charged with the misdemeanor offense of possession of marijuana in a motor vehicle.
 Utility or glove compartments are deemed to be within the area occupied by the driver and passengers.

 A misdemeanor is punishable by up to 90 days in jail and/or a fine up to $1,000.
 The court will also notify the Minnesota Department of Public Safety, which can result in an alleged offender’s driver’s license being revoked for up to 30 days.

 Possession of more significant amounts can lead to alleged offenders being charged with more serious offenses.
 These may include:

 - More Than 42.5 Grams (1.499143 Ounces), But Less Than 10 Kilograms (352.74 Ounces) — Controlled Substance Crime in the Fifth Degree (Minnesota Statute § 152.025) punishable by up to five years in prison and/or a fine of up to $10,000;